Academic Honesty Policy and Procedures

 |Each Additional Offense

-Point Forgiveness: Two points are forgiven every 100 days (excluding summer and winter breaks) from the date of the last, point-incurring violation.
+Point Forgiveness: One point is forgiven every 33 days (excluding summer and winter breaks) from the date of the last, point-incurring violation.

 If, through one or more incidents, a student accumulates:

-- 1 to 5 Points: Student will receive a formal written warning.
+- 1 to 5 Points: Student will receive a formal written warning and referral to the AOD Counselor.

 2. Driving under the influence